-- Complete this form, make clear and legible photocopies of at least one of the applicable materials (note that some require you provide a certified original), and send documents to the Office of Admissions via mail (PO Box 8024, Statesboro, GA 30460) or email (email@example.com).
+- Complete this form, make clear and legible photocopies of at least one of the applicable materials (note that some require you provide a certified original) and submit to the office where you submitted your application.

 - Log into your Status Check Page and visit the “Lawful Presence” tab.
 This will walk you through the steps for a secure, online submission.

 All students receiving in-state tuition or benefits must prove their lawful presence in the U.S. This includes:

 - Students receiving any out-of-state tuition waiver including the Presidential Waiver for academics and athletics.